AlanGP/Uploads/README.md

 # Other Peoples Work

-This is borrowed code and documents that have been freely made available on the internet.
+This is borrowed code and useful (to me) documents that have been freely made available on the internet.

-It is stored against the possibility of the original soure disappearing.
+It is stored against the possibility of the original source disappearing as time move on.

 I ask that viewers respect the rights of authors whose work is stored here.